 Please note, some email security systems block emails from the Pedro Urquidi Scholarship Program.
 Therefore, we recommend that you ask your recommenders to check their spam folders.

 Recommenders will be able to access the Recommendation Form by setting up and logging into their account.
-Pedro Urquidi will release recommender emails on January 15th.
-After January 15th, recommenders will be emailed their link within 24 hours.
+Pedro Urquidi will release recommender email after the successful submission of an applicant’s Phase II form.
 Hence, we require the contact information you provide on your application form to include an email address for each recommender.

 Please note, some email security systems block emails from Pedro Urquidi.
 We recommend that you ask your recommenders to check their spam folders.

 Early submission allows the Pedro Urquidi Scholarship Team to process the application quicker.
 However, all online Recommendation Forms must be submitted by April 15th at 5:00 pm PT.

 On their home page, recommenders have the option to click on ‘Forgot Your Email?’ or ‘Forgot Your Password?’ in order to retrieve their login information.
 If the issue continues, ask your recommender to contact us via their Message Center immediately, using the email address that you provided for that individual, in your application.